gastamper/dracut-tpm/README.md

 This project provides a *simple* module for dracut to allow reading keys from TPM 1.2 modules to unlock LUKS devices at boot time.

 # Requirements
+This project uses **ncat** to communicate with the systemd-ask-password socket; this program is available in CentOS' nmap-ncat package.
-One of the two options must be chosen:
+One of the two options for reading from the NVRAM must be chosen:
 1. Use **tcsd** and **tpm_nvread** - this requires the trousers and tpm-tools packages in CentOS
 2. Use the standalone program **nv_readvalue** - this requires building nv_readvalue from [this repository](http://github.com/gastamper/tpm-luks)